CRM adoption: How to improve dealmaker & AE adoption rates

 Affinity streamlines all your business processes into a single source of truth with automated data capture and data enrichment that can save your team hundreds of hours of time.

-Choosing a lightweight platform with more efficient onboarding
+Choose a platform with onboarding support

 Live demos enable you to test more user-oriented relationship intelligence CRM platforms with your team’s data, so when you’re ready to make the switch, all of your information is already in your new CRM—saving time on deployment and training.